Piano Rhythm Patterns Every Player Should Know

 Chord on Down Beats

-Think of this rhythm as a Four Minus Two rhythm.
+Think of this pattern as a Four Minus Two rhythm.
 We’re going to play the chord on the 1 and 3 counts of each measure.
 The bass note can play on the 1 count (like shown below), or can follow the chord by playing on the 1 and 3 counts – both work.

 Measure 1 | Measure 2 | Measure 3 | Measure 4 | |